How to navigate Windows using a keyboard

 Right-clicking an icon or other element of Windows

-If there is a program you wish to run that has an icon (shortcut) on the desktop, you can move to the desktop by pressing your tab key on your keyboard.
+If there is a program you want to run that has an icon (shortcut) on the desktop, you can move to the desktop by pressing your tab key on your keyboard.
 Pressing tab while on the desktop will switch between the desktop, the Start button, and each of the items on the taskbar.
 You can determine what area you're currently at by looking for an item that is selected; an item that is selected will either be highlighted or have a border of dots.

 In some cases you may have to press tab several times before getting to the desktop icons.
 Once one of the desktop icons has been selected, you can move to other icons by using your arrow keys.